Miss Saigon controversy

-The Miss Saigon controversy refers to the numerous controversies that arose in connection with the 1989 stage musical Miss Saigon during the show's 1990 transfer to Broadway, reaching their peak around August 1990.
+Numerous controversies arose in connection with the 1989 stage musical Miss Saigon during the show's 1990 transfer to Broadway, reaching their peak around August 1990.
 Afterwards, controversies surrounding the production continued through the early 1990s.

 Casting controversies of 1990

 Jonathan Pryce

 Miss Saigon received criticism for the perception it contained racist or sexist overtones, including protests regarding its portrayal of Asians and women in general.
 Originally, Jonathan Pryce and Keith Burns, white actors playing Eurasian/Asian characters, wore eye prostheses and bronzing cream to make themselves look more Asian, which outraged some who drew comparisons to a "minstrel show".
 The American scholar Yutian Wong observed Miss Saigons 1989 premiere in London's West End had uniformly positive reviews in British newspapers such as the Daily Mail, The Times, and the Evening Standard.
 British theater critics did not perceive anything objectionable about the musical, and the controversy about Miss Saigon only began in 1990 with the prospect of it appearing on Broadway, which Wong argued, was because the United States has a much larger Asian population than the United Kingdom.

 In the London production of Miss Saigon, Lea Salonga originally starred as Kim, with Jonathan Pryce as the Engineer.
 When the production transferred from London to New York City, the Actors' Equity Association (AEA) refused to allow Pryce, a white actor, to portray the role of the Engineer, a Eurasian pimp, in the United States.
 The playwright David Henry Hwang and the actor B.D Wong wrote public letters of protest against Pryce's casting.
 Both Hwang and Wong had seen Miss Saigon in London's West End and felt Pryce's performance as the Engineer was demeaning to Asians.
 As Alan Eisenberg, executive secretary of Actors' Equity explained: "The casting of a Caucasian actor made up to appear Asian is an affront to the Asian community.
 The casting choice is especially disturbing when the casting of an Asian actor, in the role, would be an important and significant opportunity to break the usual pattern of casting Asians in minor roles."
 AEA's ruling on 7 August 1990 led to criticism from many, including the British Actors' Equity Association, citing violations of the principles of artistic integrity and freedom.
 Producer Cameron Mackintosh threatened to cancel the show, despite massive advance ticket sales.
 The Miss Saigon casting debate made it to the front pages of The New York Times 8 times in August 1990.
 Editorials in the Los Angeles Times, The Washington Post, USA Today, and The Wall Street Journal published over the course of one week in August 1990 insisted Pryce should be cast as the Engineer on Broadway.